AaltoSciComp/scicomp-docs/training/kickstart/intro.rst

 - The course is recorded and will be put on YouTube
 - But because of our unique setup, you *can't possibly* be recorded yourself.
-- Don't add names in HackMD.
+- Don't add names in the Notes.
 Don't post any personal information.
-- All outputs, including HackMD, are CC-BY and published.
+- All outputs, including the Notes, are CC-BY and published.

 Credits